sumandeepmohie-commits/Induction-_report/README.md

 # Induction-_report
+Day1
+8:30 to 9:30 college gurdwara Sahib all teachers and students are present in shabd kirtan 9:30 to  10:30 refreshment in college hostel.
+10:30 to 1:30 college auditorium .ther is great program . college principal Dr sehjpal singh the valueable word shared about college and the chef guest in the program is rakesh kumar ( municipal corporation )
+2nd chef guest is ravinder gerg they speak about GNDEC college. afte the half an break. all teachers visit for students in college and guide by college .this is very amazing day .

+4:00pm we leave the college

 #day 2
 ##9:30am to 10:30 english proficiencytedt for all students
 ### 10:30 to 11;30 math proficiency test for all students